Free State of Prussia: Constitution

-Carl Severing did not submit a draft constitution until 26 April 1920 because of delays caused by the Kapp Putsch and the wait for the Reich constitution, which was ratified on 11 August 1919.
-On 30 November 1920 the State Assembly adopted the constitution of the Free State of Prussia.
+A draft constitution was not presented to the State Assembly until 26 April 1920 because of delays caused by the Kapp Putsch and the wait for the Weimar Constitution, which was ratified on 11 August 1919.
+On 30 November 1920, the State Assembly adopted the constitution of the Free State of Prussia.
 280 deputies voted in favor, 60 against and 7 abstained.
-The DNVP and independent deputies in particular voted against it.
+The national-conservative German National People's Party and independent deputies in particular voted against it.

-In contrast to the Reich and other states in the Weimar Republic, there was no state president.
-The lack of an institution above the governing ministers and the parliamentary majority clearly distinguished Prussia from the Reich.
-Overall, the position of Parliament under the constitution was strong.
-A distinctive feature was the Minister President's position, which was elevated by his authority to make policy.
-Minister President Otto Braun in particular clearly recognized this and made purposeful use it.
+In contrast to the national government and numerous other states in the Weimar Republic, Prussia had no state president.
+The lack of an institution above the governing ministers and the parliamentary majority clearly distinguished Prussia from the federal government.
+Overall, the position of parliament (the Landtag) under the constitution was strong.
+A distinctive feature was the minister president's position, which was elevated by his authority to make policy.
+Minister President Otto Braun in particular made purposeful use of the power.

 The constitution also provided for elements of plebiscitary democracy in the form of referendums and petitions.

-Parliament (Landtag)
+Landtag (parliament)

-The legislative period of the Parliament was four years.
-It could be dissolved by majority vote or referendum.
-Parliament acted as the legislature, elected the Minister President, had the right to establish committees of inquiry, and could amend the constitution by a majority of two-thirds of the deputies.
+The legislative period of the Landtag was four years.
+It could be dissolved by a majority vote or a referendum.
+The Landtag acted as the legislature, elected the minister president, had the right to establish committees of inquiry, and could amend the constitution by a majority of two-thirds of the deputies.
 It also had the right to censure individual ministers or the Ministry of State as a whole.
 With a two-thirds majority, it could impeach ministers before the state court.